surpher/PactSwift/README.md

 You can download one build for `x86_64` and `aarch64` at [PactMockServer](https://github.com/surpher/PactMockServer/tree/master/Sources/lib).
 You can use it to build for `darwin` but it will throw `ld:warning`.
 A _fat_ framework that would include all three architectures is being prepared.

 You can compile a custom one from [pact-reference/rust](https://github.com/pact-foundation/pact-reference/tree/master/rust/pact_mock_server_ffi).

+We're actively looking for an alternative approach to using static libs with SPM!

 ## Xcode setup - Carthage